 To understand prices in the future based on LUAM outputs, NFRMPO staff applied a 1.5 percent annual growth rate as an exercise.
 Using this inflation rate, it is expected the average rent in the NFRMPO region will grow to \$2,818, while the average household value will grow to \$756,060.
 These increases in rent and household value may make areas of the region more unaffordable depending on wage growth, access to jobs and services, housing costs, and other factors.
 The percent change compares the 2018 LUAM outputs and 2045 LUAM outputs.
+This data is shown in Table 16.

-Table 0-13: Total Households by Renter and Owner Occupation, 2045
+Table 16: Total Households by Renter and Owner Occupation, 2045